Skip to Content

 Vinegar and Baking Soda as Fabric Softener (no conditioner version)

-1. Vinegar as Fabric Softener: Vinegar, specifically white distilled vinegar, can act as a fabric softener due to its acidic properties.
+1. Vinegar as Fabric Softener: Vinegar, specifically white distilled vinegar, can be a fabric softener due to its acidic properties.
 Here’s how it works:

 • Softening: Vinegar helps to break down residue and mineral deposits that can accumulate on fabric fibers, making them feel stiff.
 By removing these deposits, vinegar can restore the fabric’s natural softness.